Company Logo - Home Link

 How to Get from Barcelona Airport to Downtown

-You can learn more about this in our post on navigating the Barcelona public transportation system.
+To learn more about these money-saving cards take a look at our post on navigating the Barcelona public transportation system.

 No matter how you plan to reach your destination in Barcelona, you can expect each airport transfer to take between 30-45 minutes.